 Day 9: Gorak Shep to Kala Patthar and explore the base camp, return to Pheriche.

 We welcome its most visited during spring and autumn season and least during summer/monsoon season and winter season.
 But it all depends on people and their preferences.
 Because all the season has its attractive features.

-Whereas summer/monsoon brings the freshness because during this time you will traversing through deep lush jungles.
+Whereas summer/monsoon brings freshness because during this time you will traversing through deep lush jungles.
 Also if you want to avoid the crowd and do mind mushy trail and the frequent encounter with the leeched then it might be an ideal time to do the EBC trek.

-Physical fitness is very important to do Everest Base Camp trek.
+Physical fitness is very important to do the Everest Base Camp trek.

-This trek, you easily gain altitude and is difficult to adjust with the altitude so you need to check your age, fitness, and preparation before opting for this trek.
-It does not matter if somebody found it be easy whereas others found it to be difficult so it depends upon you and your preparation.
+In this trek, you easily gain altitude, and is difficult to adjust with the altitude so you need to check your age, fitness, and preparation before opting for this trek.
+It does not matter if somebody found it to be easy whereas others found it to be difficult so it depends upon you and your preparation.

-- Airport pick up and drop by private vehicle.
+- Airport picks up and drops by private vehicle.

 - Accommodation provided in Lodge/ Guest House while on Trek

 - Foods (Breakfast, Lunch, and Dinner)

 - Flight Tickets Kathmandu/ Ramechap to Lukla and Kathmandu/ Ramechap.